amperity/amperity-docs/amperity_datagrid/source/bridge_snowflake.rst

 .. bridge-snowflake-sync-amperity-configure-snowflake-secure-views-start

-Secure data sharing should `only share secure views <https://docs.snowflake.com/en/user-guide/views-secure#creating-secure-views>`__ |ext_link| with Amperity.
-Amperity recommends that all views that are shared with Amperity be configured as secure views in Snowflake.

-Alternately, your brand may choose to configure Snowflake to `allow sharing of non-secure views <https://docs.snowflake.com/en/user-guide/data-sharing-views>`__ |ext_link| with Amperity.
+When using secure data sharing to share views, Snowflake strongly recommends only `sharing secure views <https://docs.snowflake.com/en/user-guide/views-secure#creating-secure-views>`__ |ext_link|.
+It is not recommended to share `non-secured views <https://docs.snowflake.com/en/user-guide/data-sharing-views#label-sharing-non-secure-view-limitations>`__ with Amperity.

 .. bridge-snowflake-sync-amperity-configure-snowflake-secure-views-end